cliffrc/cliffrc.github.io/posts/gym-for-health-and-happiness.md

 ---

-The trouble with life these days is that medical science and healthcare systems allow us live in poor health and illness for decades.
+<del>The trouble with life these days is that medical science and healthcare
+systems allow us live in poor health and illness for decades.</del>

 ## They are not looking at you